ogc1231/puzzle-pyramid/TESTING.md

 ## Lighthouse Audit

-I've tested my deployed project using the Lighthouse Audit tool to check for any major issues.
+Deployed app was tested using the Lighthouse Audit tool to check for any major issues.

 | Page | Size | Screenshot | Notes |
 | --- | --- | --- | --- |